Ukashashere/Login_signup_Ukasha/README.md

 # The Readme and the SS given below will give a better understanding of the project and help to run the source Code given here.
 ## This is an Express js simple project
 ### This project makes a **WEB SERVER** with a LOGIN page, with the options of **login** and **signup**.
-The databasee of all teh logins and signups- Emails and Passwords will be stored in the server.
+The database of all the Emails and Passwords used for logins and signups- will be stored in the server.

-It has a login and signup page with a database of all the Correct User logins and passwords.
+It has a login and signup page with a database of all the Correct logins- User Emails with their passwords.
 Enjoy it.😊
 Chao!!👷‍♂️🫡
 ### .